Concordium/concordium.github.io/source/mainnet/net/guides/create-account.rst

 Create an account
 =================

-When you created your :ref:`identity<glossary-identity>`, it came with an :ref:`initial account<glossary-initial-account>`.
+If you are using Mobile Wallet or Desktop Wallet, when you created your :ref:`identity<glossary-identity>`, it came with an :ref:`initial account<glossary-initial-account>`.
 The initial account is a special account that the :ref:`identity provider<glossary-identity-provider>` submits to the chain.
 When you already have an identity, you can create more :ref:`accounts<glossary-account>` with that identity yourself.

+If you are using Browser Wallet, no initial account was created when you created your :ref:`identity<glossary-identity>`.
+You create all :ref:`accounts<glossary-account>` related to your identities.

 To learn more about identities and accounts, see :ref:`Identities <reference-id-accounts>` and :ref:`Accounts <managing_accounts>`.